TESTARtool/TESTAR_viz/README.md

 Based on Python, Dash (flask) and Cytoscape.js.
 Dash and Cytoscape.js are both MIT Licensed.

 The application is primarily intended for visual analytics of TESTAR Models.
-TESTAR State Models can be exported in GraphML format.
+TESTAR can export State Models in GraphML format.
-This application can import the Graphml files and render the contents as a node-edge network.
+This application can import the GraphML files and render the content as a node-edge network.

 The following interactive features are at the users' disposal: